Margarita Muñoz: Career

 She began her career in television commercial recording, her manager is John Ceballos.
-She quickly joined the 2004 at age 16 the cast of the soap opera Caracol TV, El auténtico Rodrigo Leal where she played Valentina Manzur, a naughty little girl who wants attention regardless the consequences, demonstrating its sensuality and leaving a sigh in more than a man.
-In this production is interfered between the protagonists, Rodrigo and Carmen, played by Martin Karpans and Carolina Gómez papers, and holds an affair with Cesar, the character actor Juan Pablo Llano.
+She joined the cast of the Caracol TV soap opera El auténtico Rodrigo Leal in 2004 at age 16, playing Valentina Manzur.
+The production also starred Martin Karpan and Carolina Gómez, along with Juan Pablo Llano.

-In 2005 popularity rose enough to join the cast as a young protagonist of the successful novel RCN, Los Reyes, which plays Pilar Valenzuela, better known as The Pilarica or The Goddess Crowned, a studious and serious young woman of high social class that is committed to Santiago Iriarte (Daniel Arenas) who is her boyfriend and belongs to a recognized millionaire family, but ends in love with Leo Reyes (Julián Román) simple mechanical neighbor.
-This year was chosen for the first time among the most beautiful in the Colombian Television magazine TV y Novelas publishing group Televisa.
+In 2005 she joined the cast of the RCN telenovela Los Reyes, playing Pilar Valenzuela, known as La Pilarica, a young woman of high social class whose engagement to Santiago Iriarte (Daniel Arenas) is complicated when she falls in love with Leo Reyes (Julián Román).
+That year she was named among the most beautiful figures in Colombian television by the magazine TV y Novelas.

-On 1 October 2007 tore the recordings of the new Co-Production channel RCN Television and Televisa called The Clan of the Deceived in which Margarita was the protagonist, the recordings were made in the city of Miami and among the cast also included the Peruvian actresses Maricielo Effio and Alexandra Grana.
-This novel was released simultaneously in the United States, Mexico and Colombia, thus leading to Margarita international recognition.
+In October 2007 she starred in the co-production between RCN Television and Televisa, The Clan of the Deceived, filmed in Miami.
+The cast also included Peruvian actresses Maricielo Effio and Alexandra Grana.
+The series aired simultaneously in the United States, Mexico and Colombia.